 - The specific objectives and performance criteria for the proposed land use.

 For most single dwellings, you can complete the report using the Single Dwelling Application Kit.
 This and other documents are available from the NSW Rural Fire Service.

 The Bushfire Attack Level, or BAL rating, is a measure of the different levels of bushfire intensity that a home may experience in a bushfire.
-The BAL rating is determined by applying the method outlined in Addendum Appendix 3 to the RFS publication Planning for Bushfire Protection.
+There are 6 BAL levels: BAL-LOW, BAL 12.5, BAL 19, BAL 29, BAL 40 and BAL FZ (Flame Zone).
+BAL LOW is the lowest risk category and BAL FZ is the highest.
+The BAL rating is determined by applying the method outlined in Appendix 1 of the RFS publication Planning for Bushfire Protection.

 The BAL rating is not pre-determined for your property.
 It is based on a combination of:

 - The distance from your home to individual vegetation types.

 - Slope of the ground under the vegetation.